G-structure/config/docs/guides/secrets-management/sops.md

+---
-# SOPS Secret Management with Ledger
+title: SOPS Secret Management with Ledger
+---

 This guide explains how to use SOPS (Secrets OPerationS) for secure secret management in your Nix configuration, using your Ledger hardware wallet for encryption and decryption.